jessicakoubi/wwc_python_trivia_tuesday/TRIVIA.md

 ## Solution
 **D**

-A dictionary can have its key:value pair reversed by doign a dictionary comprehension (PEP274) at the condition that each value is unique.
+A dictionary can have its key:value pair reversed by doing a dictionary comprehension (PEP274) at the condition that each value is unique.